SuperrSonic/Better-Nintendont/README.md

 * The savefile needs to be provided in the same directory as the game.
 * Savefiles are intended to be used with the FST format as data.sav, this means that for game.iso, the savefile is called game.isodata.sav
 * The FST format allows swapping ROMs quickly for testing the emulator.
-* Patches to zoom, oversample, remove dither, change screen filters, and brightness will be available as a patch.txt file.

 # Video
 [![Video backstory](https://img.youtube.com/vi/BbS-w6YMeiI/maxresdefault.jpg)](https://youtu.be/BbS-w6YMeiI)